 Lobster is to the coast of Maine, like bar-be-que is to the south.
 If you’ve never tasted it, you don’t know what you’re missing.
 But once you do, you just can’t get enough.
 So why not take the opportunity to see first hand how lobster is harvested and learn a little bit about the life of a lobster, and those who make a living out of catching them.
 Camden Harbor Tours offers Lighthouse Lobster Tours aboard the Lively Lady and a Morning Haul where you’ll see how to haul, bait, and re-set the traps.

 Thar She Blows

-Start planning your next visit to our Rockland bed and breakfast, where ocean adventures await, and memories are made.
+Start planning your next visit to enjoy activities on the water in Mid-Coast Maine.
+Our Rockland bed and breakfast is where ocean adventures await and memories are made.

 “Cast off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”

 –H. Jackson Brown Jr., P.S.
 I Love You